-Melanie V. Woodward is an associate in Nutter’s Litigation Department and a member of the firm’s Business Litigation, Securities Enforcement and Litigation, and Labor and Employment Litigation practice groups.
+Melanie V. Woodward is a partner in Nutter’s Litigation Department and a member of the firm’s Business Litigation, Securities Enforcement and Litigation, and Labor and Employment Litigation practice groups.
 Clients ...

 In Lukas v.
 Unidine Corp., et al., Judge Davis held that, under the Massachusetts Wage Act, GL c.
 149, § 148, employee commissions can be conditioned on receipt of customer payments on which the commissions are based.
 Judge Davis found that the Wage Act did not require Unidine to make further commission payments to the plaintiff following her resignation and granted summary judgment in favor of Unidine.

 This summer, the Boston Bar Association hosted its annual “Business Litigation Session Year in Review.”
 The current BLS bench—Judges Sanders, Salinger, Kaplan, and Liebensperger—shared tips for attorneys practicing in the BLS.
 Here are four takeaways from that event:

 Key Issue: In G4S Technology LLC v.
 Massachusetts Technology Park Corporation, Judge Sanders faced the question of whether a state agency acting pursuant to a legislative mandate has standing to bring a claim under G.L. c.
 93A, § 11.